Steve Jobs, not just a geek but a god for designers

 Then came the iPad, released in 2010, which changed the way people read newspapers and books, took notes, surfed the Internet, called each other on Skype and dealt with everyday practical problems thanks to hundreds of savvy applications.

-At Paris Fashion Week, which ended on Wednesday, fashion buyers took photos of dresses with their iPad and once the show was over, they flicked through them as a catalog they had just created and decided which ones they wanted to buy.
+At Paris Fashion Week, which ended Wednesday, fashion buyers took photos of dresses with their iPad and once the show was over, they flicked through them as a catalogue they had just created and decided which ones they wanted to buy.

 "We saw a lot of iPads on the front row," said Marigay McKee, Harrods Fashion,Beauty Director who was at Fashion Week.

-Many luxury brands, including Louis Vuitton, Gucci and Hermes (at a price of $1,400), make iPad holders as chic accessories.
+"All the bloggers and a lot of the fashion editors diligently carried iPads," she added.
+Many luxury brands, including Louis Vuitton and Hermes (at a price of 909.56 pounds), make iPad holders as chic accessories.

-"There are few individuals who will leave a mark on modern culture in the way that Steve Jobs has," said Gucci's designer Frida Giannini.

-The iPad is also getting the airline industry to rethink on-board entertainment technology.
-Airlines such as Australia's Qantas are looking into using iPads for in-flight entertainment to help trim costs and weight.
+The iPad is also getting the airline industry to rethink entertainment technology used on board.
+Airlines such as Australia's Quantas are looking into using iPads for in-flight entertainment to help trim costs and weight.

-"What I think was extraordinary about Steve Jobs was his ability to create sophisticated objects that are simple to use.
-My three-year-old daughter Giulia knows how to use the iPhone," said Paolo Pininfarina, CEO of the eponymous group which has designed Ferrari sportscars since the early 1950s.

 Professional designers regard Jobs not as one of them per se but as an innovator and businessman who recognized that form was as just important as function for a product's success.